 Code — the numeric or alphanumeric code (e.g., 300, 200, 400)

-Enter your values and click the green + button on the right to save the cost code.
-It appears immediately in the list.
+Enter your values and click the green + button to save.

 Step 3: Repeat for All Cost Codes